 WHY: Constituting the cordless transition to cleaner efficient luxury motivation.

 WHEN: On-Sale (in the U.S.) since late Summer 2019

 WHERE MADE: Georgetown, Kentucky, U.S.A.

-HOW ROADWORTHY: Mid-speed acceleration benefits most from a swap of less electric motor power for more gas engine oomph. up and electric power is down.
-The move to a parallel axle gearset coupling makes the move from gas to battery electric modes more fluid.
-Despite the empty promises of a Sport Mode, what is the point of shift paddles which can’t manipulate the smooth 8-speed gearbox to muster authoritative throttle blips?
+HOW ROADWORTHY: Mid-speed acceleration benefits most from a swap of less electric motor power for more gas engine oomph.
+Migrating to a parallel axle gearset coupling makes gas to battery electric power transitioning more fluid.
+Promises made by available Sport Mode are nearly empty when shift paddles which can’t manipulate the smooth 8-speed gearbox to muster authoritative throttle blips.
 Omitting an all-wheel drive option is glaring but hardly a deal breaker.
 It just so happens a snowy interstate escapade on all-season Michelin shod front wheels dispatched measured sure-footedness.

 A lighter 204 cell nickel metal hydride battery pack now packs more neatly beneath the rear seat cushion.
 This lowers the center of gravity for steadier chassis stability.
 The conventional dampers are tuned for ripple free road isolation while there is reasonable grip until gentle sway gives way to understeer.
 Good luck finding any road feel from a steering rack that reacts faster than ever.
 Brake pedal effort is tuned for a spa massage, therefore scrubbing speed requires patience.

 HOW FAR: 42 combined miles per gallon = 3 mpg > 2017 ES 300h and 70% > ES 350 gasoline, 55% > BMW 530e PHEV.

 -1 Only school zone speeds available in pure battery electric mode